decretist/ICMCL17/proceedings/ICMCL17.markdown

-The project that forms the basis of the current study used techniques from computational linguistics to analyze the authorship of the case statements and *dicta* in Gratian's *Decretum*.
+The project that forms the basis for the current study used techniques from computational linguistics to analyze the authorship of the case statements and *dicta* in Gratian's *Decretum*.
 Its conclusion was that the case statements were written by a single author who was not the